 2. What laboratory finding suggests that an anemia is due to a decreased production of red blood cells?

-3. What elements of the history, physical, and laboratory evaluation suggest increased red cell destruction as the cause of anemia?
+3. What elements of the history, physical exam, and laboratory evaluation suggest increased red cell destruction as the cause of anemia?

 4. What are some of the ways in which iron deficiency can be diagnosed?